jayunit100/presentations/asf-dc-2019/slides.md

 - Run kube-hunter or aqua or opssight or twistlock or whatever
 - Lock something down
 - Run the conformance tests `https://scanner.heptio.com/`
-- Run a kubetest variant, even easier, like this
+- Run a kubetest variant, even easier...
 There are ~ 130 Conformance tests / 30 minutes to run.

 ---